 The holiday resort of Port d'Alcudia is situated in the north of Mallorca at the top of a long curving bay with a seemingly endless white sandy beach.
 It is two miles (3km) south of the historical old town of Alcudia, from which it takes its name.
-The sprawling, purpose-built resort, together with its neighbour Playa de Muro, stretches for five miles (8km) either side of the coast road and is particularly popular with British, German and Scandinavian holidaymakers.
-It has a fairly relaxed atmosphere; its spectacular beach is the major attraction, though it is also well placed for exploring the attractions around the north of the island.
+The sprawling, purpose-built resort, together with its neighbour Playa de Muro, stretches for five miles (8km) either side of the coast road and is particularly popular with British, German, and Scandinavian holidaymakers.
+It has a fairly relaxed atmosphere, and its spectacular beach is the major attraction.
+It is also well placed for exploring the attractions around the north of the island.

 Alcudia doesn't have a distinct shopping district: shops selling buckets and spades and tourist trinkets line the beach road and the other small shopping areas dotted around the resort cater mainly to holidaymakers.
 The satellite resort of Playa de Muro has an upmarket mall with some nice boutiques and the port area has a selection of designer shops.
 The supermarkets are good, stocking all the well-known brands along with cheap alcohol and cigarettes.
 The local market opens on Tuesday and Sunday mornings and the market in Inca, 15 miles (24km) inland, opens on Thursdays.
 Good buys include the porcelain and leather goods, but it is a good idea to bargain hard.